WHAT IS PSYCHODYNAMIC PSYCHOTHERAPY?

 TECHNOLOGY ASPECTS

-It is fine to experiment a bit with set-ups until something works well and feels right, but the following pointers might help:
+It is fine to experiment a bit with set-ups until something works well and feels right, but the following pointers may help:

 – Use a modern device with adequate RAM and processing power;

-– Use an Ethernet cable (instead of Wi-Fi or mobile data) for a faster and more stable internet connection (a powerline adapter can be used if the broadband router is situated elsewhere);
+– Use an Ethernet cable (instead of Wi-Fi or mobile data) for a more stable internet connection (a powerline adapter can be used if the broadband router is situated elsewhere);

 – Minimise other broadband traffic for the duration of your session;